aventures-sonores/aventures-sonores-moon/artists/index.md

 ---

-We are AVENTURES SONORES, a creative collective group that blends art and technology to make physical and digital (phygital) experi- ential adventures.
+We are AVENTURES SONORES, a creative collective group that blends art and technology to make physical and digital (phygital) experiential adventures.

 Our Latin American roots and global upbringing inform a strong belief that the interrelation between people, culture, nature, and technology can provide the content, and the means, to create a global, borderless aural community.
 In this community, participants are no longer a simple spectator, but co-creators of sound, music and sonic wisdom.